lopenguin/atlas/README.md

 ### Packages
 - **atlas_basic**: all the lower-level code critical for running the robot.
     - Nodes: wheel_control, odometry, planner
+- **atlas_description**: visualizing the robot.
+Includes URDF and launch file for visualization.
 - **altas_TBD**: high-level mapping scripts.

 ## More Info